-A delicious one minute chocolate brownie mug cake that bakes up in your microwave.
-Enjoy this simple low carb gluten free brownie recipe for a quick snack.
+A delicious one minute chocolate brownie in a mug cake that bakes up in your microwave.
+Enjoy this simple low carb keto brownie recipe for a quick snack.

 You may have noticed the lack of sweet recipes recently.
 Well, I’m trying to cut back on them.

 The problem with the sweet recipes is that typically I’m the only one who eats them unless my parents stop by for a visit.
 My husband and kids do not follow a low carb diet.